TencentARC/mllm-npu/mllm_npu/acceleration/acceleration.md

 ### Computational cost comparison

-This scripts are mainly used to use flash-attn and xformers on NPUs and test them.
+This scripts are mainly used to replace flash-attn and xformers on NPUs and test them.

 | device | function | avg. time cost |
 |-------|-------|-------|